 First impressions are everything when selling a home, so it’s imperative your home is “show ready” when you list it for sale.
 Some home sellers will hire a professional stager or decorator to help them with staging while others will go at it alone.
 If you are a do it yourselfer and choose to go at it alone there are several do’s and don’ts when it comes to staging.
 Below are 6 ugly staging mistakes that seller often makes along with advice on how to avoid them.

-If you have outdated or beat up furniture your best option is to replace it or remove it all together.
-Occasionally a slipcover may look good over a couch, but oftentimes slipcovers, blankets or an overabundance of pillows won’t help, they tend make the outdated or beat up furnishing a bigger eyesore than it already was.
+If you have outdated or beat up furniture your best option is to replace it or remove it altogether.
+Occasionally a slipcover may look good over a couch, but oftentimes slipcovers, blankets or an overabundance of pillows won’t help, they tend to make the outdated or beat up furnishing a bigger eyesore than it already was.

 Making your home look like the Vatican is not neutral and will not be appealing to a majority of home buyers.
 If you live in a beachy area or an equestrian community you may be able to get away with some subtle decorative themes, but don’t let seashells or horses take over the house.
 There is a solid line between tasteful decor and cheesy decor that looks more like clutter and as a seller you need to know the difference.

 Tip: Try to keep your home as neutral as possible when it comes to paint, furnishings and decorations.

 Pillows and Towels

 No matter how many decorative towels you use in an outdated kitchen or bathroom you are not going to distract the buyer nor is it going to improve the appearance of the room.
 Having a few towels is acceptable, putting towels everywhere is not.
 The same goes for decorative pillows.
 Pillows on the sofa, pillows on the floor, pillows on the bed, pillows on the kitchen chairs, pillows, pillows, pillows.
 Just like towels having a few pillows is acceptable, putting pillows everywhere is not.